SEO for food blogs isn’t magic.

 Food blog SEO is dual in nature.
 You’re expected to do a thousand little things right each day while also keeping your eye on the big picture.
 Throw in life and consistently creating new amazing recipes into the mix, and it’s incredibly easy to de-prioritize SEO.

-To make our list of 24 SEO tips for bloggers easy to comb through, we’ve split it two categories:
+To make our list of 30 SEO tips for food bloggers easy to comb through, we’ve split it two categories:

 This way, once you master the beginner tip list, you’ve got a roadmap for what to tackle next.